What does MultiSport Canada stand for?

 What is the refund policy?

 Our refund policies were designed to be fair to everyone.
+Unfortunately, refunds will only be granted for medical reasons.
 Please look below for more details.

 If the water quality is tested above the Provincial Standards of more than 100 EC per 100 milliliters of water you will have two options: